Farmstead partners with Udelv for autonomous grocery delivery

 “[We] think grocery delivery is a perfect use case for Udelv’s self-driving vans — getting fresh and sometimes delicate items to customers quickly,” Udelv CEO Daniel Laury said.

 Nuro and Udelv aren’t the only startups seeking to fulfill last-mile orders.
-San Francisco-based Dispatch is developing a short-range autonomous delivery robot designed to run on sidewalks, and AutoX is delivering goods from California-based companies like GrubMarket an DeMartini Orchard to customers in goefenced areas of San Jose.
+San Francisco-based Dispatch is developing a short-range autonomous delivery robot designed to run on sidewalks, and AutoX is delivering goods from California-based companies like GrubMarket and DeMartini Orchard to customers in geofenced areas of San Jose.
 Meanwhile, Ford partnered with Postmates earlier this year to autonomously transport packages to customers in Miami, Florida.